Industrial Revolution in Scotland: Iron and steel

-The invention of James Beaumont Neilson's hot blast process for smelting iron in 1828 revolutionised the Scottish iron industry, allowing abundant native blackstone iron ore to be smelted with ordinary coal.
+James Beaumont Neilson's invention of the hot blast process for smelting iron in 1828 revolutionised the Scottish iron industry, allowing abundant native blackstone iron ore to be smelted with ordinary coal.
 In 1830 Scotland had 27 iron furnaces and by 1840 it was 70, 143 in 1850 and it peaked at 171 in 1860.
 Output was over 2,500,000 tons of iron ore in 1857, 6.5 per cent of UK output.
 Output of pig iron rose from 797,000 tons in 1854 to peak at 1,206,00 in 1869.
 As a result, Scotland became a centre for engineering, shipbuilding and the production of locomotives.
 In the 1871 census, the workforce in heavy industry overtook textiles in the Strathclyde region and in 1891 it became the majority employer in the country.
 Toward the end of the nineteenth century, steel production largely replaced iron production.

 Railways

 Britain was the world leader in the construction of railways, and their use to expand trade and coal supplies.
 The first successful locomotive-powered line in Scotland, between Monkland and Kirkintilloch, opened in 1826.
 By the late 1830s there was a network of railways that included lines between Dundee and Arbroath, and connecting Glasgow, Paisley and Ayr.
 The line between Glasgow and Edinburgh, largely designed for passenger transport, opened in 1842 and proved highly successful.
 By the mid-1840s the mania for railways had begun.
 A good passenger service established by the late 1840s, and a network of freight lines reduced the cost of shipping coal, making products manufactured in Scotland competitive throughout Britain.
 The North British Railway was formed in 1844 to link Edinburgh and eastern Scotland with Newcastle and the next year the Caledonian Railway began connecting Glasgow and the west to Carlisle.
 The creation of a dense network in the Lowlands with connections to England would take until the 1870s to complete.

 A series of amalgamations meant that five main companies operated 98 per cent of the system by the 1860s.
 The capital invested in Scottish railways was £26.6 million in 1859 and by 1900 it had reached £166.1 million.
 The floatation of railway companies was a major factor in the formation of the Scottish stock exchanges and the rise of share holding in Scotland and after the early stages drew in large amounts of English investment.
 The travel time between Edinburgh or Glasgow and London was cut from 43 hours to 17 and by the 1880s it had been reduced to 8.
 Railways opened the London market to Scottish beef and milk.
 They enabled the Aberdeen Angus to become a cattle breed of worldwide reputation.